Associate Professor, Sociology

 Research Grants and Awards

+Co-Principal Investigator.
 “Mixed Methods Grant Obtaining Operational Development (MMGOOD),” with Principal Investigator Jason Wiles.
 Funded by Collaboration for Unprecedented Success and Excellence (CUSE) Grant Program.
-5/1/18 - 4/30/18.
+2018-2020.

+Co-Principal Investigator.
 “Linking Human Behavior And Hydrological Processes Towards Improved Understanding Of Spatio-Temporal EC Prevalence Across Agroecosystems," with colleagues Christa Kelleher (Earth Sciences) and Teng Zeng (Civil and Environmental Engineering).
 Funded by the National Institute of Food and Agriculture/United States Department of Agriculture.
 2018-2021.

+Co-Project Director.
 “An Integrated Milk Quality Extension and Education Program to Reduce Mastitis,” with Ron Erskine (Michigan State).
 Funded by Michigan State University/United States Department of Agriculture.
 2014-2017.

-“Communication Avenues for Vietnamese Fishing Communities in Louisiana, Mississippi, and Alabama with Coastal Resources Agencies,” Mississippi State University/National Oceanic and Atmospherica Administration (NOAA).
-September 2015-August
+Principal Investigator.
+“Communication Avenues for Vietnamese Fishing Communities in Louisiana, Mississippi, and Alabama with Coastal Resources Agencies,” Funded by Mississippi State University/National Oceanic and Atmospherical Administration (NOAA).
+2015-2017.